Compare LIMS Software for Construction Materials Testing Labs

 2. Full Sample Lifecycle Tracking

-• Field collection through lab analysis to report delivery
+• Tracking from field collection to lab testing and report delivery

 3. Chain of Custody and Traceability